NuGet/Home/CONTRIBUTING.md

 ## Pull requests
 Good pull requests of patches, improvements, new features, etc are great contributions.
 They should however remain focused in scope and avoid unrelated commits.

-Before embarking on any significant pull request, please ask a maintainer if the scope of the pull request would be reasonable to merge into the project.
+Before embarking on any significant pull request, please ask a maintainer in a GitHub issue if the scope of the pull request would be reasonable to merge into the project.
 Otherwise you can potentially waste a lot of time working on something that might not be relevant to the project’s goals.

 While creating a pull request, please also include the intent for which you'd like the changes to land.
 By default, we ask that you pull against the `dev` branch.
 However if you'd like to see a change in the next service release or preview release of Visual Studio, please communicate with a maintainer of this project to understand if the changes will be able to make the intended release.